 Buying Back Your Motorcycle from the Insurance Company

 If you want to keep your totaled bike, you may buy it back from the insurance company.
-Here’s how the process typically works:
+Here’s how the process typically works:- Inform the insurance company of your decision to keep the bike.

 - The insurer will determine the salvage value of the motorcycle.